 Completed in 2008 the $45 million, 175,000 square-foot Leonard Center provides Macalester students with one of the top liberal arts athletics and wellness facilities in the country.
-Features of this state of the art facility include: a 9,800 square foot fitness center, a 10 lane natatorium, 200-meter indoor track, and 1200 seat performance gymnasium.
-The incorporation of the Health Services department, comfortable gathering areas, and a small juice bar make the Leonard Center a place for students to work out, play, relax, or have that sore throat checked out.
+A fitness center, dance studios, health services, comfortable gathering areas, and a small restaurant make it the place for students to work out, play, relax, and have that sore throat checked out.
 For more information on the Leonard Center go to: macalester.edu/athletics

-The varsity athletic teams are members of the Minnesota Intercollegiate Athletic Conference (MIAC), the Midwest Conference (football only), and the National Collegiate Athletics Association (NCAA Division III).
+The varsity athletic teams are members of the Minnesota Intercollegiate Athletic Conference (MIAC), the Midwest Conference (football only), the Collegiate Water Polo Association (CWPA), and the National Collegiate Athletics Association (NCAA Division III).
 Varsity sports for men include baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis and indoor and outdoor track.
 Varsity sports for women include basketball, cross country, golf, soccer, softball, swimming and diving, tennis, indoor and outdoor track, water polo and volleyball.
 For more information about Macalester’s varsity athletics program and for a listing of all upcoming home contests go to: macalester.edu/athletics

-- Healthy sexuality education including information on healthy relationships, consent, sexually transmitted infections, contraceptive options, and decisions about sexual activity.
-These programs are offered through our Sexy peer education group and through our Consent is Mac initiative.
+- Healthy inclusive sexuality education including information on healthy relationships, consent, sexually transmitted infections, contraception options, and decisions about sexual activity.

-These wellness activities complement the counseling and medical services that are offered by the Health and Wellness Center.
-We look forward to seeing you this fall!
-For more information on Wellness at Macalester go to: macalester.edu/healthandwellness/healthpromotion
+These wellbeing activities complement the counseling and medical services that are offered at HWC.
+We look forward to you joining us in community.

 A variety of activity classes are offered through the department of physical education.
 These full semester classes meet over 14 weeks and upon successful completion students may earn one credit toward graduation.
 All activity classes are graded S/NC.
-For more information about the PE classes offered this fall in the Fall 2017 Class Schedule.
+For more information about the PE classes offered this fall, please refer to the Fall 2019 Class Schedule.